|

 you set the puppy down.
 You may even start

-out carrying the puppy all the way outside to the potty area.
+out carrying the puppy all the way

 Praise and reward with success immediately after

-they potty but continue to stay outside with your puppy for several
+they potty but continue to stay

-minutes after they potty.
-They might not be finished or they may
+they potty.
+They might not be finished

-learn to associate going potty with having to go back inside.
+having to go back inside.

-they are outside until they want to go back inside.
+they are outside until they want to

-Always take your puppy outside after waking up from
+outside after waking up from a nap and after

-a nap and after play sessions.
+play sessions.

 Watch for sniffing at the floor.
 In most